khmarbaise/blog.soebes.de/content/blog/2013/2013-10-22-sqlj-maven-plugin-release-1-dot-2.md

 The following bugs have been fixed:

- * {% chjl MSQLJ-11 %} - Wrong web access url for scm
+ * [MSQLJ--11] - Wrong web access url for scm
- * {% chjl MSQLJ-13 %} - sqlj:sqlj fails if status param is configured to false
+ * [MSQLJ--13] - sqlj:sqlj fails if status param is configured to false

 Improvements:

- * {% chjl MSQLJ-6 %} - Make plugin m2e compatible
+ * [MSQLJ--6] - Make plugin m2e compatible
- * {% chjl MSQLJ-12 %} - Print out the version of sqlj being used
+ * [MSQLJ--12] - Print out the version of sqlj being used
- * {% chjl MSQLJ-14 %} - Rework how the output of processing (status) info works
+ * [MSQLJ--14] - Rework how the output of processing (status) info works

 Tasks:

- * {% chjl MSQLJ-7 %} - Convert ITs to maven-invoker-plugin
+ * [MSQLJ--7] - Convert ITs to maven-invoker-plugin
- * {% chjl MSQLJ-8 %} - Switch to Mojo Java annotations
+ * [MSQLJ--8] - Switch to Mojo Java annotations